-2018 is almost at a close and in a few days, we’ll be ushering in 2019.
-The lead up to the new year is a time for appreciating those who made your year better.
+2020 is almost at a close as few days left only, we’ll be ushering in 2021.
+The lead up to the new year is a time for appreciating those who made your year better with Business Thanksgiving.

 For a business, those are its happy customers.